MHRony15/network_lab/README.md

     * Brown White
     * Brown
 2. Write a sokect programing in java to send a text from server to client
-3. Write a sokect programing in java to send a file from server to clientt
+3. Write a sokect programing in java to send a file from client to server
 4. Write a sokect programing in java to send a mail from client to mail Server